nickoala/raspberry-pancake/README.md

 `--max-stream-fps 10`

-- The maximum number of frames sent to browser every second.
+- When the web page is being viewed, the maximum number of frames sent to browser every second.
 It helps preserve bandwidth.
 - The _actual_ number of frames sent to browser every second is restricted by another factor.
 The webserver does not send a new frame until it receives the browser's acknowledgement of the last sent frame.
 In other words, the